-- 1. Sexual Misconduct is a broad term that refers to a range of behavior including: - a.
-Sexual Assault: Sexual assault includes any sexual act directed against another person without the consent of the victim, including instances where the victim is incapable of giving consent.
+a.
+Sexual Assault: Sexual assault includes any forcible or non-forcible sexual act directed against another person without the consent of said person, including instances where the person is incapable of giving consent.
 Sexual assault includes the offenses of rape, fondling, incest, statutory rape, forcible sodomy (oral or anal sexual intercourse), and sexual assault with an object.
 These terms and other forms of sexual assault are further defined by the Code of Federal Regulations and the Pennsylvania Crimes Code, as set forth in Appendix A of this policy.
-The conduct defined in Appendix A is also prohibited by this policy. - b.
-Sexual Harassment: Sexual harassment is unwelcome verbal or physical conduct based on sex or gender or unwelcome verbal or physical conduct of a sexual nature (including sexual advances or requests for sexual favors) when: - Submission to or rejection of such conduct is made implicitly or explicitly a term or condition of an individual's employment, study, or participation in College-sponsored activities; - ii.
-Submission to or rejection of such conduct is used as the basis for decisions affecting a person's study, employment, or participation in College-sponsored activities; or - iii.
-The conduct is severe or pervasive enough that it would substantially interfere with a reasonable person's work or academic performance or ability to participate in or receive the benefits, services, or opportunities in academic or work programs, or it creates an intimidating, hostile, offensive, or demeaning academic or working environment.
+The conduct defined in Appendix A is also prohibited by this policy.

-Conduct is "unwelcome" if it was not requested or invited by the victim, and the victim considered the conduct to be undesirable or offensive.
+- b.
+Sexual Harassment: Sexual harassment is unwelcome verbal or physical conduct based on sex or gender or unwelcome verbal or physical conduct of a sexual nature (including sexual advances or requests for sexual favors) when: - Submission to or rejection of such conduct is made implicitly or explicitly a term or condition of an individual's employment, study, or participation in College-sponsored activities; - II.
+Submission to or rejection of such conduct is used as the basis for decisions affecting a person's study, employment, or participation in College-sponsored activities; or - III.
+The conduct is determined by a reasonable person to be so severe, pervasive and objectively offensive it effectively denies a person's equal access to the College's education program or activity, work or academic performance or ability to participate in or receive the benefits, services, or opportunities in academic or work programs, or it creates an intimidating, hostile, offensive, or demeaning academic or working environment; - Conduct is "unwelcome" if it was not requested or invited by the Complainant, and the Complainant considered the conduct to be undesirable or offensive.
 Participation in the conduct or the failure to complain does not always mean that the conduct was welcome.
 The fact that a person may have welcomed some conduct does not necessarily mean that a person welcomed other conduct.
 The fact that a person requested or invited conduct on one occasion does not mean that the conduct is welcome on a subsequent occasion.